 With the continued growth of the thoroughbred industry in the U.S., local areas like the one in which the Harrisons live and work are in need of support services such as boarding, training, and rehabilitation services.
 The couple have high hopes of developing their farm into a world class facility to meet the needs of the industry in their region.
 Since the farm is already well-known in the area for best in class boarding and training, the addition of rehabilitation and therapy for their equine clients makes sense.

-The existing building to be used for the rehab facility is in excellent condition thanks to the previous owners, but considerable equipment will be needed to outfit a state of the art property.
+The existing building, set for the rehab facility, is in excellent condition due to the previous owners.
+However, considerable equipment will be needed to outfit a state-of-the-art property.
 The Harrisons will also need to hire additional staff for the rehab facility.
-With an excellent reputation in the industry, Robin has already begun interviewing new staff members while Cliff begins pricing the needed equipment for the facility.
+With an excellent reputation in the industry, Robin has already begun interviewing new staff members.
+Meanwhile, Cliff begins pricing the needed equipment for the facility.

 After pricing all the needed equipment, Cliff felt he had an accurate cost of $150,000.
-He and Robin carefully laid out the estimates and they began their search for lenders offering term loans with reasonable rates who could meet their requirements.
+They meticulously outlined estimates and initiated a search for lenders providing suitable term loans with reasonable rates, meeting their criteria.
 With their stellar credit score and well-ordered financials, they hope to get a term of eight years or less.
-Having gauged the additional income they could generate with the rehabilitation facility, they felt they could easily pay off the loan of $150,000 within the term if not sooner.
+Having gauged the additional income they could generate with the rehabilitation facility, they felt they could easily pay off the loan of $150,000 within the term.
+If not sooner, they believed.

 Within the first year, their facility had a steady stream of clients that was growing rapidly.
-At the five-year mark, the Harrison’s were well on their way to paying off their loan with months to spare.
+Moreover, at the five-year mark, the Harrison’s were well on their way to paying off their loan with months to spare.
+Furthermore, their financial success allowed for potential expansion.

 What’s New